mamund/trump-said/docs/index.md

 A daily listing of quotes from the 47th president.

+### 2025-01-26
+On January 26, 2025, President Donald Trump expressed his belief that the United States will take control of Greenland, stating:

+> "I think we're going to have it," and claimed that the Arctic island's residents "want to be with us." ([theguardian.com](https://www.theguardian.com/us-news/2025/jan/26/donald-trump-residents-greenland-us?utm_source=chatgpt.com))

+#usPolitics #trumpSaid

 ### 2025-01-25
 On January 25, 2025, President Donald Trump, aboard Air Force One, discussed the situation in Gaza and proposed relocating its residents: